ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 We are going to create a directory to hold the files that we will be working with.
 We are going to do this in the Desktop directory because it will be very easy to see the consequences of what you do here.

-	$ mkdir SoftwareCarpentry
+	$ mkdir Software Carpentry

-Have them minimize their window and go and look at their desktop to see the new folder.
+Have them minimize their window and go and look at their desktop to see the new folders.
 Have them actually open the folder with their GUI so that they can watch what happens *and have multiple ways of interacting with the files*.
 This last part is important since there is more than one way to get things done.

 Point out that they can swap between windows with CMD-TAB (MAC) / ALT-TAB (WINDOWS / LINUX).

-Return to the Terminal and enter the newly created directory:

-	$ cd SoftwareCarpentry

-See what's here:

-	$ ls

-It's empty, as it should be (compare to GUI).

-Let's make another new directory and then look at the contents of the current directory:

-	$ mkdir Terminal Testing
-	$ ls
+Wait...
+Folder_S_!?!
+What happened?

-The **ls** command will show that we have made a mistake: there are *two* directories---one called "Terminal" and the other called "Testing"---rather than one "Terminal Testing".
+The **ls** command will show that we have made a mistake: there are *two* directories---one called "Software" and the other called "Carpentry"---rather than one "Software Carpentry" directory.
 This highlights two important things for the class to remember:

 1. The computer does what you tell it, not necessarily what you wanted.
-2. Spaces matter.
+2. Spaces matter on the command line, they are punctuation.

 We can fix the first by being patient and careful.
 We can fix the second by: